The fathers of quality, Deming and Shewhart

 In the 1980s, there was a prevailing thought in popular culture that Japan would take over the world - not by force, but by its vigorous economy, which was the second largest in the world between 1990 and 2010.
 We can see this in many movies, such as Back To The Future Part II, where Marty McFly has a Japanese boss in the future; and in Die Hard, where John McClane's wife works for a Japanese company.
 Her boss is Mr. Takagi, in the picture below.

 The keyword that summarizes the Japanese economic miracle is quality.
-By focusing on products with higher quality, fewer defects and more efficient processes, their industry gained the attention of consumers and space in the global economy.
+By focusing on better products, with fewer defects and more efficient processes, their industry gained the attention of consumers and space in the global economy.

 This transformation began with two men, whose works changed Japan and companies around the whole world.